-The accuracy of the EFM, defined as the deviation of the EFM reading from the reference flow value, shall not exceed \pm 3 percent of the reading, 0.5 % of full scale or \pm 1.0 per cent of the maximum flow at which the EFM has been calibrated, whichever is larger.
+The accuracy of the EFM, defined as the deviation of the EFM reading from the reference flow value, shall not exceed \pm 3 per cent of the reading, or 0.3 per cent of full scale, whichever is larger.

 7.2.4.
 Precision